Coder-Krish/journey-with-dotnet/README.md

 # journey-with-signalR

-# This project is all about testing SignalR feature with CQRS design pattern and Identity Server..
+This project is all about learning various about Real time Application.

+##### This simple project includes following topics:
+* Identity Server
+* JWT Authentication
+* Role Based Authentication and Authorization
-# Also Other Real Time implications...
+* SignalR for Real Time Feature
+* And Many more...